WHF Glossary of Terms

 WHF Policy on Audits and/or Accountant’s Reviews

-Applications and supporting documents are due by noon (12:00 p.m.) on the dates indicated.
-There are no exceptions to deadlines.
+Applications and supporting documents are due by 5:00 p.m.
+Eastern Time on the dates indicated.
 Please complete your application early to avoid any last-minute problems.
 Late applications will not be considered.

 Important Documents